Bed Bath & Beyond warns investors of possible bankruptcy

-(The Hill) — Bed Bath & Beyond (BB&B) reported concerning economic figures on Thursday, warning investors that bankruptcy may be on the horizon, which sent the company’s stock price plummeting.
+(The Hill) — Bed Bath & Beyond reported concerning economic figures on Thursday, warning investors that bankruptcy might be on the horizon, which sent the company’s stock price plummeting.

-Preliminary earnings reported by BB&B showed slowing sales, with the $1.3 billion figure for the third quarter being about a third lower than the year before.
-The company also noted lower foot traffic through its stores.
+Preliminary earnings reported by the company showed slowing sales, with the $1.3 billion figure for the third quarter being about a third lower than the year before.
+The company also noted lower foot traffic at its stores.

 “The Company has concluded that there is substantial doubt about the Company’s ability to continue as a going concern,” it said in a statement.

-After BB&B released its new estimates, shares plunged by more than 20 percent in early trading on Thursday.
+After the new estimates were released shares plunged by more than 20% in early trading on Thursday.

 In August, the company had laid out an aggressive strategy of cost-cutting, including both store closures and layoffs.
 It was the latest push in a string of attempts by different investors and executives to turn around the firm’s misfortunes.